g-may/data-readmes/watson-knowledge-studio-README.md

 ## Limitations

 - Only the `x86` architecture is supported.
-- The chart must be installed by a ClusterAdministrator.
+- The chart must be installed by a cluster administrator.

 ## Documentation